 If you are ever visiting Parkersburg, WV, you must make plans to visit the Historic Blennerhassett Island State Park.

-I have lived all of my life in this town and just never took the time to make a trip to Blennerhassett Island.
+I have lived all of my life in this town and just never took the time to make a trip to the Historic Blennerhassett Island.
 Parkersburg is a town on the Ohio river and this island is about 2 miles down the river.
 Last week, on a beautiful, cool day, my husband and I decided to spend the day here.

 We packed a picnic lunch and headed to Point Park.

 This is the location for sternwheeler rides to and from the island.
 It is about a 20 minute ride to the island.

 I felt excitement as we approached the island on the boat.